 If dry skin is a problem, avoid soaps and harsh shower gels that strip the skin of its natural oils.
 You don’t have to be squeaky clean all over to be fresh.

 Use a small amount of cleanser on a soft washcloth for areas that need extra attention.
-After rinsing, dry with a soft towel then apply gentle body lotion while your skin is still damp.
+After rinsing, dry with a soft towel, and apply gentle body lotion while damping your skin.

 Don’t have searing hot showers – even when cold weather makes it very tempting.
-Really hot water strips your skin’s natural oils, undoing your good skincare work, so ease off on the temperature of your shower.
+Boiling water strips your skin’s natural oils, undoing your good skincare work, so ease off on the temperature of your shower.

 6. Eat for skin health

-Foods that are good for your skin are also good for every other organ in your body.
+Foods that are good for your skin are also suitable for every other organ in your body.
 For an effective skin moisture barrier, cut back on processed foods, sugar, caffeine, and alcohol.

-At the same time, increase your intake of fresh fruit, vegetables, and foods that are rich in omega-3s like nuts, oily fish, and avocados.
+At the same time, increase your intake of fresh fruit, vegetables, and foods rich in omega-3s, like nuts, oily fish, and avocados.
 Your hair will benefit from this diet upgrade too!